 To connect devices to a USB Type-C port, follow these steps.

-- NOTE: To connect a USB Type-C device to your computer, you need a USB Type-C cable, purchased separately. - NOTE: Refer to the illustration that most closely matches your computer.
+NOTE: To connect a USB Type-C device to your computer, you need a USB Type-C cable, purchased separately.

 1. Connect one end of the USB Type-C cable to the USB Type-C port on the computer.